semmtech/digichecks-ontology/README.md

-The Digichecks Ontology is developed with the help of the European grant .. x
+[index-en.html]
+This research has received funding from the European Union’s Horizon Research and Innovation Program under grant agreement no. 101058541.